 Category Useful lives (in Years)

 Buildings 40 years

 Building Improvements 7 - 15 years

 Furniture and Equipment 5 - 15 years

-Long-lived assets are reviewed annually for impairment under the provisions and

 Long-lived assets are reviewed annually for impairment under the provisions and in accordance with GASB No. 42, "Accounting and Financial Reporting for Impairment of Capital Assets and for Insurance Recoveries."